i Legislation, policy and practices

-On 24 July 2018, the UK government published the National Security and Investment White Paper, containing proposals for a new, voluntary, national security review regime (the White Paper).92 At the time of writing, the White Paper is subject to consultation (until 16 October 2018).
-The government is then expected to refine its proposals based on the responses it receives, ahead of introducing primary legislation to bring the regime into force.
+On 24 July 2018, the UK government published the National Security and Investment White Paper, containing proposals for a new, voluntary, national security review regime (the White Paper).99 The public consultation on this White Paper ended in October 2018 and the government is now reviewing the responses to that consultation to refine its proposals.
+At the time of writing, there is no clear indication of when the final proposals will be put to the UK parliament to be considered.
 The regime is not specifically limited to foreign investors.

 In terms of identifying the trigger events that 'may pose a risk to national security', the government is to publish a detailed statement of 'policy intent', providing guidance on the key factors that will make it more likely that a trigger event will be of national security interest to the government.
 Through publishing this document, the government aims to assist transacting parties in determining whether they should submit a formal notification or engage in informal interaction with government officials.
-A draft of this document was published on 24 July 2018 and, at the time of writing, is still subject to consultation.96 The document suggests that, when assessing national security concerns, the relevant Cabinet minister will consider (and, therefore, the parties to the 'trigger event' will also need to consider) the target risk, the trigger event risk and the acquirer risk.97 In particular:
+A draft of this document was published on 24 July 2018.103 The document suggests that, when assessing national security concerns, the relevant Cabinet minister will consider (and, therefore, the parties to the 'trigger event' will also need to consider) the target risk, the trigger event risk and the acquirer risk.104 In particular:

-The government expects the new regime to produce 200 notifications per year, with half of those cases requiring a full national security assessment and half of those cases (i.e., around 50 cases per year) requiring conditions for clearance.
-This constitutes a significant increase in reviews, with only eight cases to date having been reviewed for national security concerns since the Enterprise Act came into force in 2002.
+The government's initial analysis suggested that the new regime would produce 200 notifications per year, with half of those cases requiring a full national security assessment and half of those (i.e., around 50 cases per year) requiring conditions for clearance.
+This constitutes a significant increase in reviews, with only eight cases to date having been reviewed for national security concerns under an intervention notice since the Enterprise Act came into force in 2002.
 The new regime is thus likely to affect deal timing in a number of cases going forward.
 Owing to the relevance of the buyer to the government's decision to intervene and risk assessment, there may also be a greater focus during auction processes on the risk a bidder poses in terms of national security concerns (in addition to those posed from an antitrust perspective) going forward.
 There is no indication in the White Paper as to when the government expects the new regime to come into force, so companies will need to remain vigilant to developments in this area.
-However, since primary legislation will be required to introduce the new regime, it is not expected to enter into force during 2018.
+However, since primary legislation will be required to introduce the new regime, it is not expected to enter into force during 2019.

 When the new regime is introduced, the government will remove the national security considerations from the public interest and special public interest regimes under the Enterprise Act.
 In doing so, this will remove national security concerns from the remit of the CMA.
 Although the CMA will remain the competent authority for competition law purposes (and its role in public interest interventions related to media plurality and financial stability will remain the same), national security matters will be assessed separately and dealt with by the government.

 Following the referendum held on 23 June 2016, the British people voted to leave the EU.
-The United Kingdom is due to leave the EU on 29 March 2019.
-After a time-limited implementation period (subject to the Withdrawal Agreement being ratified), to conclude at the end of 2020, the United Kingdom and the EU will enter into a new relationship.
-At the time of writing, it is unclear exactly what this relationship will be.
+The United Kingdom is due to leave the EU by 31 October 2019.
+At the time of writing, it is still unclear exactly what the new relationship between the UK and the EU will be.

 Until the United Kingdom leaves the EU, it will need to continue to comply with EU law, including the aforementioned thresholds for interfering with the freedom of movement of capital and freedom of establishment principles.
 In addition, the EUMR will continue to apply to concentrations meeting the relevant thresholds.

-The effects of Brexit on the current competition merger control process will depend upon the Brexit deal agreed.
-Unless the new regime alters the position, the UK and EU merger control regimes will be separated and there will be the potential for parallel reviews by the CMA and the Commission, which is likely to increase costs for transacting parties.110
+The effects of Brexit on the current competition merger control process will depend if there is a Brexit deal agreed, and its terms.
+Unless the new regime alters the position, the UK and EU merger control regimes will be separated and there will be the potential for parallel reviews by the CMA and the Commission, which is likely to increase costs for transacting parties.117

 In terms of the effects of Brexit on the public interest intervention regime in the United Kingdom, if the United Kingdom joins the EEA (which seems unlikely in the political climate at the time of writing), the same rules on interventions in the public interest will apply as under the terms of EU membership.
 However, if Britain is outside the EEA, the UK government would be free to widen the regime to intervene on industrial policy or public interest grounds, subject to international obligations and BIT terms.

 The long-term effects of Brexit (in whatever form it takes) on foreign investment into the United Kingdom remains highly uncertain.
-The EY UK Attractiveness Survey 2018 reported some decline in predicted foreign investor sentiment towards the United Kingdom in the long term.
-In particular, while the proportion of investors intending to establish or expand operations in the United Kingdom during the next 12 months remained stable (at 24 per cent of respondents), more than one-third of investors globally (36 per cent) expected the UK's attractiveness for FDI to decline in the next three years.
-Further, while 30 per cent of investors said that Brexit may cause them to move assets out of the United Kingdom in the future, only 8 per cent of investors expected to reduce their UK activities in the next three years.111
+The EY UK Attractiveness Survey 2019 reported further decline (from 2017) in predicted foreign investor sentiment towards the United Kingdom in the long term.
+In particular, while the proportion of investors intending to establish or expand operations in the United Kingdom during the next 12 months dropped only one percentage point (to 23 per cent of respondents), close to half of investors globally (42 per cent) expected the UK's attractiveness for FDI to decline in the next three years.
+Further, while 15 per cent of investors said that Brexit had caused them to put their investment in the United Kingdom on hold, only 6 per cent of investors expected to reduce their UK activities in the next three years.118

 iii EU Foreign Direct Investment Screening Resolution

-In September 2017, the Commission unveiled proposals to set up a European framework for screening FDI into the EU.112 The initiative allows for greater cooperation between Member States, with obligations to inform other Member States and the Commission of the intention to screen a FDI within five working days and to be open to comments from other Member States.
-The Commission could also issue a (non-binding) opinion on an FDI planned or completed in a Member State.113 The proposal is currently under discussion among governments and European Parliament lawmakers.
-If the initiative comes into force before the end of any Brexit implementation period, the United Kingdom will be subject to the regime until the implementation period concludes in December 2020.
-This EU-level FDI screening regulation is likely to come into effect in the summer or autumn of 2020.
+In April 2019, the regulation adopting the European framework for screening FDI into the EU entered into force.119 The intention is for the framework to be fully implemented at Commission and Member State level by 11 October 2020.
+The regulation allows for greater cooperation between Member States, with obligations to inform other Member States and the Commission of the intention to screen a FDI within five working days and to be open to comments from other Member States.
+The Commission could also issue a (non-binding) opinion on an FDI planned or completed in a Member State.120 However, the regulation does not mandate any changes to existing national FDI review frameworks and Member States remain the ultimate arbiters of FDI in their territory.

 1 Alex Potter is a partner at Freshfields Bruckhaus Deringer LLP.
-The author would like to thank Sarah Parker (associate), Alex Calloway (senior associate), John Tolman (senior knowledge lawyer) and Evgeniya Rubinina (senior associate) for their contributions to this chapter.
+The author would like to thank Martin Dickson (associate), Victoria Kershaw (senior knowledge lawyer), John Tolman (senior knowledge lawyer) and Caroline Doherty de Novoa (global head of DR knowledge) for their contributions to this chapter.

 2 Council Regulation (EC) No. 139/2004 of 20 January 2004 on the control of concentrations between undertakings (EU Merger Regulation (EUMR)).